 - Total margin of Rs.75,765/- (48,686 + 27079)

 Task 2 – A trader has Rs.120,000/- in his trading account.
-How many lots of Wipro January Futures can he buy on an intraday basis and on a multiple day basis?
+How many lots of Wipro January Futures can he buy on an intraday basis and a multiple-day base?

 Solution – Search for Wipro in the search box provided.
 Next to the MIS margin column, there is an option to click on “Calculate” (highlighted in green arrow).
 Click on the same.

-After you click on it, a form sort of window opens up, you just need to enter –
+After you click on it, a form sort of window opens up; you need to enter –

 The calculator suggests that I can trade up to 3 lots of Wipro futures under the NRML product type, considering NRML margin is Rs.36,806/- per lot.
-Also, under the MIS product type, I can trade up to 8 lots, considering the margin requirement is just Rs.14,722/- per lot.
+Under the MIS product type, I can trade up to 8 lots, considering the margin requirement is just Rs.14,722/- per lot.

-And with that, we know all the functionalities of the Equity Futures section of the margin calculator, as easy as thatJ.
+And with that, we know all the Equity Futures section of the margin calculator’s functionalities, as easy as that.
 We now move over to the BO&CO calculator.

 7.4 – BO&CO Margin Calculator

 Both bracket order and cover order have similar margin requirements for reasons we discussed earlier.
-Using the BO&CO calculator is quite simple; in fact it is quite similar to the SPAN calculator.
-In the following snapshot, I’m trying to calculate the margin requirement for Biocon Futures expiring on February 2015.
+Using the BO&CO calculator is quite simple; it is quite similar to the SPAN calculator.
+In the following snapshot, I’m trying to calculate the margin requirement for Biocon Futures expiring in February 2015.
 Notice, I have selected everything that I need to, except for the stoploss.

 Without selecting the stoploss, I proceed and press the ‘calculate’ button.
-Notice when I do so, the calculator calculates the default stoploss that one can choose and the margin required.
-Now once I mention the stop loss, the calculator calculates the amount as shown below
+When I do so, the calculator calculates the default stoploss that one can choose and the margin required.
+Now once I mention the stop loss, the calculator calculates the amount as shown below.

-As per the BO&CO calculator, the stoploss one can choose is Rs.403.
-Of course you can vary the stoploss to any point, and the margins will change accordingly.
+As per the BO&CO calculator, the stoploss one can choose Rs.403.
+Of course, you can vary the stoploss to any point, and the margins will change accordingly.
 Anyway, the margin required is Rs.9,062/-, which is remarkably lower compared to NRML margin of Rs.26,135/- and MIS margin of Rs.11,545.